GDG Logo

 A record of real contribution

-Each year, The 100 identifies and publicly documents one hundred students whose contributions to Babcock University — through leadership, innovation, service, enterprise, creativity, or impact — are real, evidenced, and worth preserving.
+Each year, Babcock 100 identifies and publicly documents one hundred students whose contributions to Babcock University, through leadership, innovation, service, enterprise, creativity, or impact, are real, evidenced, and worth preserving.

 The platform is founded and run by GDG on Campus Babcock, and is designed to grow into an institutional archive over time.